 That action on God’s part then, was the extension of mercy upon an undeserving people that led to their salvation.
 That’s the nature of our God, and it hasn’t changed over time.
 Though He sees our sin and will move against it, His love for us has provided a merciful way of escape.
 Spend some time today thanking Him for His yearning, forgiving heart. –Dave

 (To receive these free daily devotions via email, subscribe at: http://www.theteachableheart.com/blogs—daily-devotions.html.
-For more information about the ministry, or to order the new devotional book, visit: http://www.theteachableheart.com/book.html).
+For more information about the ministry, or to order the new devotional books, visit: http://www.theteachableheart.com/books.html).